 - All purpose flour - I used unbleached all-purpose flour for this recipe and it makes lovely moist cupcakes.
 You can also use cake flour or pastry flour if you prefer for a finer crumb.

-- Unsalted butter - butter adds incredible flavour to these cupcakes.
+- Unsalted butter - butter adds incredible flavor to these cupcakes.
 It is melted for the recipe, so no need to pull it from the fridge in advance.

 - Oil - this recipe has butter AND oil.
 Although I love all-butter cakes, oil makes these cupcakes extra moist since it is liquid at room temperature.